Rob Hall – Chief Executive Officer

 Bill Dwyer – Chairman

-Bill is a commercial lawyer who is currently practising as a sole practitioner but for many years was the managing partner of Lane Neave.
-He brings a wealth of knowledge and experience as a director and is the founding Chair.
+Bill is a commercial lawyer who for many years was the managing partner of Lane Neave.
+Bill is on the board of Christchurch City Holdings Ltd (CCHL), Regenerate Christchurch and Lyttelton Port Company.
+He brings a wealth of knowledge and experience as a director and is the Chairman of DCL’s board.

 Dr. Jane Gregg

-Jane is currently the Executive Director of Life in Vacant Spaces (LiVS) which exists to activate vacant sites and buildings around Christchurch.
+Jane is the Executive Director of Life in Vacant Spaces (LiVS) which exists to activate vacant sites and buildings around Christchurch.
+Jane is a trustee of the Christchurch Arts Festival and has built strong community connections.

-Fiona is a self-employed independent consultant with a specialty in government related projects.
+Fiona is a self-employed independent consultant with a speciality in government related projects.

-Darren has broad governance experience in a variety of community oriented initiatives has been a member and chair of various Ministerial earthquake recovery forums.
-Most recently he was a member of the Jenny Shipley led Advisory Board for Transition to Long Term Recovery.
+Darren has broad governance experience in a variety of community-oriented initiatives and has been a member and chair of various ministerial earthquake recovery forums.
+Most recently Darren was a member of the Jenny Shipley led Advisory Board for Transition to Long Term Recovery.

-Darren has property development and investment experience on developments in the suburbs and understands the challenges of commercial redevelopment.
+Darren has investment and property development experience in the suburbs and understands the challenges of commercial redevelopment.